 Chicago Cubs fans continue to prove they can't get enough championship gear -- even the most expensive type.

-Jostens started selling World Series Champion jewelry, including rings, on April 12, and in the first full week of sales, it sold two times more title jewelry than it had for any other championship team, said Chris Poitras, who heads up Jostens' college and sports division.
+Jostens started selling World Series champion jewelry, including rings, on April 12, and in the first full week of sales, it sold two times more title jewelry than it had for any other championship team, said Chris Poitras, who heads Jostens' college and sports division.

-Most of the sales have come from rings, which start at $299 for silver metal and cubic zirconia stones and go all the way up to $10,800 for a white gold ring with 144 diamonds, 55 sapphires and 13 rubies.
+Most of the sales have come from rings, which start at $299 for silver metal and cubic zirconia stones and climb to $10,800 for a white gold ring with 144 diamonds, 55 sapphires and 13 rubies.

 Poitras said the most common purchase is the $499 deluxe ring, which comes in 10-karat white gold or sterling silver.

-As of Thursday night, Jostens had sold 93 of the $10,800 rings, limited to a run of 108, with the expectation to sell them out by next week.
+As of Thursday night, Jostens had sold 93 of the $10,800 rings, limited to a run of 108, and expected to sell out of them by next week.

 "Cubs fans prove to be the best in the game time and time again," said Colin Faulkner, Cubs senior vice president of sales and marketing.
 "It's no surprise to see such impressive demand for these mementos commemorating our historic World Series championship."

 The top fan ring has 65 to 70 grams of gold compared to the 100 grams of gold on the rings given to the players, making it about 30 percent smaller.
 The high-end fan rings will come in a special box and will be delivered to fans by early June, Poitras said.